 Mays Business School – Texas A&M University

 Texas A&M University has a long history of business education.
 The school first offered a general MBA degree in 1951.
 The School of Business Administration was formed in 1961 and was renamed the College of Business Administration in 1968.
 The school was again renamed to the Lowry Mays College & Graduate School of Business in 1996 in honor of Lowry Mays ’57, founder and CEO of Clear Channel Communications.
 Mays funded the school through a $15 million endowment.
-The American Assembly of Collegiate Schools of Business (AACSB) has accredited the College since 1972.
+The Association to Advance Collegiate Schools of Business (AACSB) has accredited the College since 1972.

-The Mays Business School is located on the west campus of Texas A&M University in College Station, Texas, just one hour and 44 minutes outside of Houston.
-The campus spans 5,200 acres plus 350 acres for its Research Park and features its own airport.
+The Mays Business School is located on the west campus of Texas A&M University in College Station, Texas, less than two hours outside of Houston.
+The campus spans 5,200 acres plus 350 acres for its Research Park..
 The university is part of the Bryan-College Station metropolitan area located within Brazos County in the Brazos Valley (Southeast Central Texas) region.

 The Texas A&M full-time MBA program is held in the Wehner Building.
 The building features state-of-the art classrooms and computer labs.